How can I prevent my dog from resource guarding their bed or resting area?

 No, punishment can escalate the situation and create fear or aggression.
 Instead, focus on positive reinforcement training, desensitization exercises, and seeking professional help if needed.

-See also What should I do if my dog shows signs of aggression when someone touches their ears or paws?
+See also What should I do if my dog displays aggression when someone tries to take their toy?

 6. What are some desensitization exercises I can try?